YaronMiro/yna/README.md

 ## Build Production.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `ng serve --prod` to test the production code on a local server

 ##### Push production build to `gh-pages` #####
 Install [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) by running the `npm i -g angular-cli-ghpages` command